Five reasons to study media in Birmingham

 Media companies and agencies are on your doorstep

 Whilst studying with us, you’ll have a variety of opportunities to work with local media and cultural organisations.
-Students have previously worked with the BBC, Maverick Television, Warwickshire County Cricket Club, newspapers, magazine, PR companies and local radio stations.
+Students have previously worked with BBC Birmingham, Maverick Television, Warwickshire County Cricket Club, newspapers, magazines, PR companies and local radio stations.

 Birmingham hosts great festivals that you can get involved in

 Cine-Excess International Film Festival has relocated to BCU having previously operated in London’s West End and Brighton, and offers a great opportunity for Film students to work with the organisers on a range of external events.
 This annual event attracts visiting international filmmakers, as well as hosting UK theatrical premieres on a regular basis.

 In addition, Europe’s largest Indian film festival, Birmingham Indian Film Festival, returned to this city this summer for its fifth consecutive year to host curated premieres of South Asian independent films in venues such as in Cineworld Broad Street, mac Birmingham and The Mockingbird Cinema and Kitchen.
 Students worked at the festival in a variety of roles such as; volunteering, managing screenings and creating digital content, which you can learn more about here.

 There’s also ample opportunity to volunteer at the numerous music, food, literary and visual arts festivals that take place in the city!

 Lots of industry events take place all year round